choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

 Imagine you have different networks for 2 business units and they are hosted on the same Choria Broker in different accounts.
 You would want to enroll new nodes into the correct network but prior to enrollment you need to isolate these unenrolled machines.

 When you provision a new node without yet any certificates etc you will need to connect to the provisioning network in the clear since you do not yet have TLS certificates.
 The provisioning process is designed to be secure even in the clear.
+But the problem is how to join these unknown machines to a specific account that lives in a TLS secured Broker cluster?

 Leaf nodes allow you to set up a Choria Broker that could have a different authentication method - no TLS for example - and would force all connections to it into an isolated network like a VLAN would.
 The Leaf node would connect to your cluster and from there allow access to everything in the cluster that is in the account the leaf node belongs to.